AdrianOrcik/Lua_Embedded_ToCpp/README.md

 ```

 #### Animator
-Animator component is able to create frame to frame animations from ASCII images
+Animator component is able to create frame by frame animations from ASCII images
 * void Create()
   * Create animator controller object
 * void AddToSheet(filePath,imgSize)
   * Load sprite from file and add to animation stack
 * void Animate(x,y,frameDelay)
-  * Draw frames as animated on x,y position in console
+  * Draw frames as animated on x,y position in the console
   * frameDelay in miliseconds

 ```python